subhero24/react-routing/README.md

 ## Suspense

-Sometimes a `navigate` to a new location does not happen immediately.
-When data is not yet ready or the component suspends for some other reason, the router will wait for the component, to execute the location change.
-To know if a location change is pending in the background, there is a `usePending` hook.

-The suspense transition timeout can be set by a `timeoutMs` prop on the router.
+When navigating to a new location with `navigate`, there is a `sticky` option to enable the new location to load in the background.
+The current location will be kept on the screen, until the data of the new location is loaded.
+When the new location is ready to be displayed, the navigation will happen and the url will be updated.
+When using navigation like this, you should show an indicator to your users that the new route is loading in the background.
+The `usePending` hook returns if a navigation is still pending or not.
+The maximum amount of time that a navigation stays in the background, can be specified by a `timeoutMs` prop on the router element.
 The default is 4000ms.
-There are also two other properties that can be used to prevent flashing of a pending indicator.
-The first is `pendingDelayMs` for specifying a delay to pending being true.
-The second is `pendingMinimumMs` for specifying the minimum time pending is set to true.

 ```javascript
 import React from 'react'